Penumbra Guide

 sudo systemctl restart penumbra cometbft

-After starting your node, as above, you should now be participating in the network as a fullnode.
-However your validator won’t be visible to the chain yet, as the definition hasn’t been uploaded.
+After starting your node, you should now be participating in the network as a fullnode.
+If you wish to run a validator, you’ll need to perform additional steps.

 A validator definition contains fields defining metadata regarding your validator as well as funding streams, which are Penumbra’s analogue to validator commissions.